Hello friends! Today, I will tell you how I grow my Coral Bells under pine trees.

 Dig a hole three times the size of the Coral Bells root system.
 Use a sharp shovel.
 Chop off the small pine roots to make room.
 Do not touch the thick roots of the pine tree.

-Place the shrub in the hole so that the stem is not in the ground.
-Backfill the entire space in the hole with nutritious and well-drained soil mix.
-You will learn how to do this in the next chapter.
+Place the shrub in the hole so the stem is not in the ground.
+Backfill the entire space in the hole with a nutritious, well-drained soil mix.

 Soil

-To get the right substrate you have to use the soil from the digging of the planting hole.
+You must use the soil from the planting hole to get a suitable substrate.
 Mix it with 1-2 buckets of good quality and nutritious compost.
 Use only quality compost free of pests and diseases.

 You can also buy ready-made soil mix for perennials.
-Similar substrates also work well with heucheras.
 Give preference to a proven manufacturer with good reviews.

 Watering